kubedb/docs/docs/guides/pgbouncer/quickstart/quickstart.md

 - `spec.version` is name of the PgBouncerVersion crd where the docker images are specified.
 In this tutorial, a PgBouncer with base image version 1.11.0 is created.
 - `spec.replicas` specifies the number of replica pgbouncer server pods to be created for the PgBouncer object.
 - `spec.databases` specifies the databases that are going to be served via PgBouncer.
 - `spec.connectionPool` specifies the configurations for connection pool.
-- `spec.userListSecretRef` specifies the secret that contains the standard pgbouncer userlist file.
+- `spec.userListSecretRef` specifies the secret that contains the standard pgbouncer `userlist` file.

-### spec.databases:
+### spec.databases

 Databases contain three `required` fields and two `optional` fields.

-* `spec.databases.alias`:  specifies an alias for the target database located in a postgres server specified by an appbinding.
+- `spec.databases.alias`:  specifies an alias for the target database located in a postgres server specified by an appbinding.
-* `spec.databases.databaseName`:  specifies the name of the target database.
+- `spec.databases.databaseName`:  specifies the name of the target database.
-* `spec.databases.databaseRef`:  specifies the name and namespace of the appBinding that contains the path to a PostgreSQL server where the target database can be found.
+- `spec.databases.databaseRef`:  specifies the name and namespace of the appBinding that contains the path to a PostgreSQL server where the target database can be found.
-* `spec.databases.username` (optional):  specifies the user with whom this perticular database should have an exclusive connection.
+- `spec.databases.username` (optional):  specifies the user with whom this particular database should have an exclusive connection.
 By default, if this field is left empty, all users will be able to use the database.
-* `spec.databases.password` (optional):  specifies password to authenticate the user with whom this particular database should have an exclusive connection.
+- `spec.databases.password` (optional):  specifies password to authenticate the user with whom this particular database should have an exclusive connection.

-### spec.connectionPool:
+### spec.connectionPool

- ConnectionPool is used to configure pgbouncer connection-pool.
-All the fields here are accompanied by default values and can be left unspecified if no customisation is required by the user.
+ ConnectionPool is used to configure pgbouncer connection pool.
+All the fields here are accompanied by default values and can be left unspecified if no customization is required by the user.

-* `spec.connectionPool.listenPort`: specifies the port on which pgbouncer should listen to connect with clients.
+- `spec.connectionPool.port`: specifies the port on which pgbouncer should listen to connect with clients.
 The default is 5432.
-* `spec.connectionPool.listenAddress`: specifies the adress from which pgbouncer should allow client connection from.
-The default is '*' (all addresses).
-* `spec.connectionPool.adminUsers`: specifies the values of admin_users.
-Comma seperated names of admin users are listed here.
+- `spec.connectionPool.adminUsers`: specifies the values of admin_users.
+An array of names of admin users are listed here.
-* `spec.connectionPool.authType`: specifies how to authenticate users.
+- `spec.connectionPool.authType`: specifies how to authenticate users.
-* `spec.connectionPool.poolMode`: specifies the value of pool_mode.
+- `spec.connectionPool.poolMode`: specifies the value of pool_mode.
-* `spec.connectionPool.maxClientConn`: specifies the value of max_client_conn.
+- `spec.connectionPool.maxClientConnections`: specifies the value of max_client_conn.
-* `spec.connectionPool.defaultPoolSize`: specifies the value of default_pool_size.
+- `spec.connectionPool.defaultPoolSize`: specifies the value of default_pool_size.
-* `spec.connectionPool.minPoolSize`: specifies the value of min_pool_size.
+- `spec.connectionPool.minPoolSize`: specifies the value of min_pool_size.
-* `spec.connectionPool.reservePoolSize`: specifies the value of reserve_pool_size.
+- `spec.connectionPool.reservePoolSize`: specifies the value of reserve_pool_size.
-* `spec.connectionPool.reservePoolTimeout`: specifies the value of reserve_pool_timeout.
+- `spec.connectionPool.reservePoolTimeout`: specifies the value of reserve_pool_timeout.
-* `spec.connectionPool.maxDbConnections`: specifies the value of max_db_connections.
+- `spec.connectionPool.maxDbConnections`: specifies the value of max_db_connections.
-* `spec.connectionPool.maxUserConnections`: specifies the value of max_user_connections.
+- `spec.connectionPool.maxUserConnections`: specifies the value of max_user_connections.

-### spec.userListSecretRef:
+### spec.userListSecretRef

-UserList field is used to specify a secret that contains the list of authorised users along with their passwords.
+UserList field is used to specify a secret that contains the list of authorized users along with their passwords.
 Basically this secret is created from the standard pgbouncer userlist file.

 - `spec.userListSecretRef.name`: specifies the name of the secret containing userlist in the same namespace as the PgBouncer crd.

 In this tutorial we will use a standard userlist text file to create a secret for spec.userListSecretRef.
 In the userlist text file we have added `pgbouncer` as user and  `qTOzudbzusls6NTZ` as corresponding password.
 The file looks like this: